-To find out which particular part of the Department of the Environment is responsible for administering Commonwealth environmental law, ring the Department of the Environment on free call 1800 803 772 or visit its web site: http://www.environment.gov.au.
+To find out which particular part of the Department of the Environment and Energy is responsible for administering Commonwealth environmental law, telephone the Department on free call 1800 803 772 or visit the Department of the Environment and Energy website.

 The main Commonwealth legislation dealing with the environment is the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
 This Act is covered in a separate part of this chapter.

 The State is the level of government with primary responsibility for the environment.
 In this role, the State Parliament has passed many dozens of laws that affect the environment.
 Some of the more important include the: